Trial By Written Declaration: Request It, Write It, Win It

 • You’ve been charged with alcohol or drug-related offenses

-• You requested a trial by written declaration past the due date (which will appear on the notice issued by the court)
+• You requested a trial by written declaration past the due date on the ticket (which will appear on the notice issued by the court)

 • You got a ticket for a misdemeanor or other traffic offenses that can result in felony charges